Battle of the Network Stars: 2017

 Two teams of five celebrities compete each week with a professional athlete as their coach (The coaches return throughout the season).
 The teams are typically assigned based on the genre or role of the celebrities' notable TV credits.
 For example, one episode pitted prime-time soap opera stars against actors associated with comedies, while another had had actors who played lawyers vs. those who played White House employees.
 Teams often include at least one veteran actor or actress who previously competed in the original Battle of the Network Stars and archive footage of their previous appearance(s) is shown.
 The venue remains Pepperdine University, as was the original.

-Rosters

-1976–1988

-Battles I-III: Each network had a roster of 10 stars: six men and four women.

-Battles IV-VI: Each network had a roster of eight stars: five men and three women.

-Battles VII-XIX: Each network had a roster of eight stars: four men and four women.